LimePoint/opschain/docs/reference/actions.md

 _Note: If you define a resource type action with the same name as a controller action_method, OpsChain will run the controller action, then the resource_type action._

-### Using Namespaces to Separate Resources and Actions
+### Using namespaces to separate resources and actions

 You can nest namespaces to organise your resources.
 Namespaces also allow the same resource name to be used multiple times.
 You can open the same namespace multiple times and the results will be combined: